-JAMS has been a leader in alternative dispute resolution (ADR) for 35 years.
+JAMS is a worldwide leader in alternative dispute resolution (ADR) services.
 JAMS is dedicated to ensuring that both our administrative and professional practices are sensitive to all parties’ needs, and meet fairness standards established under applicable law.
 To that end, any employment matter referred to JAMS as a result of a mandatory pre-dispute clause must first be reviewed by our employment experts before administration begins to ensure compliance with JAMS Minimum Standards of Procedural Fairness.
 If an arbitration clause or procedure does not comply, JAMS will notify the employer that the arbitration demand will not be accepted unless there is full compliance with JAMS’ Minimum Standards.

 What to Consider When Drafting an Employment Dispute Resolution Program